LM (Lena) Hommes MScDocent

 As a lecturer and researcher I am interested in the political ecology of water, understanding water and water governance as being intrinsically shaped by power relations.

-In my PhD project, I am analyzing processes and discussions surrounding the envisioning, construction and contestation of hydraulic infrastructure and connected territorial reconfigurations in Turkey, Peru and Spain.
-My central research question is: How are diverging visions and imaginaries about the shaping of hydrosocial territories through large-scale hydraulic infrastructure (dams, water transfers and hydropower plants) in Turkey, Peru and Spain promoted, realized and contested or accepted; and with what effects?
-At the moment, I am specifically focusing on the discussions about dam removal in Spain as a proposal to reimagine the role of dams in our society-nature relations.
+In my PhD project, I analysed processes and discussions surrounding the envisioning, construction and contestation of hydraulic infrastructure and connected territorial reconfigurations in Turkey, Peru and Spain.
+My central research question was: How have contested imaginaries shaped hydraulic infrastructure projects and, in consequence, (re)configured hydrosocial territories in Turkey, Peru and Spain?

-As a lecturer, I am involved in two courses and in the supervision of BSc and MSc students interested in topics of political ecology, environmental justice and politics of hydraulic infrastructure.
+As a lecturer, I am involved in several courses and the supervision of BSc and MSc students interested in topics of political ecology, environmental justice and politics of hydraulic infrastructure.